 Sports Massage in NE Portland

-I use techniques such as trigger point release, myofascial release, and deep tissue massage to help restore healthy muscle function and reduce the compensation patterns that develop from overuse or injury.
+In my NE Portland massage practice, sports massage focuses on addressing these patterns directly.
+I use techniques including trigger point release, myofascial release, and deep tissue massage to help restore healthy muscle function and reduce the compensation patterns that develop from overuse or injury.

 Many of my clients are runners, cyclists, climbers, skiers, and aerialists, each placing different demands on the body.

-Whether you're recovering from a demanding training cycle, managing a nagging overuse injury, or preparing for your next event, sports massage can help your body recover more efficiently so you can return to your sport feeling strong and mobile.
+Whether you're recovering from a demanding training cycle, managing a nagging overuse injury, or preparing for your next event, sports massage can help your body recover more efficiently so you can return to your sport feeling strong.

 Steph’s client Meg H. mountain biking Sandy Ridge near Mt Hood